 Employee training traditionally involved a blended approach, including scalable methods like manuals and videos as well as in-person methods like classes, on-the-job training, and 1:1 mentorship.
 All of these methods can be useful for certain types of learning, but many organizations have discovered tradeoffs.
-The training types that reach many associates at scale aren’t as effective; yet, the beneficial, in-person trainings are more expensive, both in employee wages as well as any operational slowdowns that result.
+The training types that reach many associates at scale aren’t as effective, while more beneficial in-person training is more expensive, both in employee wages as well as any operational slowdowns that result.

 Defining Immersive Learning

 With roots extending back to the Stanford Virtual Human Interaction Lab, Immersive Learning combines cutting-edge VR technology with advanced learning theory, data science, and spatial design to deliver experiential training that is highly engaging and effective.

 In VR, employees experience what it’s like to be in real-world situations, essentially receiving personalized on-the-job training.
 This minimizes the need for long training courses that involve reviewing manuals, stopping production, walk-arounds, and/or role-playing.
 Immersive Learning offers the chance to practice many times in a virtual environment so users become proficient in new skills.

 In addition, Immersive Learning provides data insights that are more insightful than any other training method.
 Managers receive immersive data about how associates performed in the modules and why, with the ultimate goal to help improve performance.

 Immersive Learning provides effective training that scales across the organization to engage and train many associates quickly.

 Why Virtual Reality employee training works faster than traditional training

 Training leaders that have implemented Immersive Learning in VR were first intrigued by how engaging and powerful it was compared to videos and manuals.
 Then, as they learned more, they found that because of how effective VR training also saved significant time when compared to in-person employee trainings – think hours not minutes.